 “The release of this assessment coincides with parliament’s recent adoption of a National Energy Policy, a prominent objective of which is to achieve a substantive penetration of new and renewable energy in order to support energy self-sufficiency and energy security,” said Hon.
 Lefoko Moagi, Minister for Mineral Resources, Green Technology and Energy Security of Botswana.
 “This study augments ongoing national efforts to achieve this goal.
 Botswana is grateful to IRENA for its continued support.”

-Around a third of Batswana currently lack access to electricity and the country’s power system is characterised by unreliable power supplies and high service costs.
+Around a third of Botswana currently lack access to electricity and the country’s power system is characterised by unreliable power supplies and high service costs.
 To meet its peak power demand, Botswana currently relies on coal and imported petroleum products from South Africa and imports up to 15 per cent of its electricity from neighbouring countries.
 The report notes domestic renewable resources can be harnessed to meet rising power demand, reduce dependency on power imports and diversify the country’s generation mix, while mitigating climate change and increasing access to clean, reliable electricity.

-“Botswana has a significant endowment of renewable energy resources that if fully developed could stimulate sustainable, economy wide gains that benefit all Batswana,” said IRENA Director-General Francesco La Camera.
+“Botswana has a significant endowment of renewable energy resources that if fully developed could stimulate sustainable, economy wide gains that benefit all Botswana,” said IRENA Director-General Francesco La Camera.
 “We will work closely with the Government of Botswana as it pursues a new energy future, to ensure that the recommendations of this study help inform planning and policymaking in the years ahead.”

 Promoting and facilitating the implementation of a clear long-term vision for renewable energy development with binding commitments supported by data from pre-feasibility studies can help address investment risks and attract private sector participation, according to the report.
 The assessment also points to the integration of renewable energy beyond the power sector by developing well-aligned strategies for renewable energy in agriculture, transport, heating, cooling, and cooking.